 Cerrone is also the author of The Hunger Saint (Bordighera Press, 2017), a historical novella about the child miners of Sicily, won a 2018 American Fiction Award for best novella, and was named a finalist in the 2018 International Book Awards and the 2018 Eric Hoffer Book Awards, including the Montaigne Medal.
 Kirkus Reviews praised The Hunger Saint as "a well-crafted and affecting literary tale."
 The Brooklyn Rail named it one of the "Best Books of 2017" and it was also listed as a 2017 Fiction Bestseller for six consecutive months on SPD Books.

-Her writing has appeared in The Washington Post, The Boston Globe, The Christian Science Monitor, Psychology Today, Publishers Weekly, The Rumpus, The Brooklyn Rail, The Huffington Post, The Jerusalem Post, Vitamin Shoppe's What's Good By V blog, New South, the Berkeley Fiction Review, The MacGuffin, War, Literature and the Arts, JMWW, Word Riot, Paterson Literary Review and elsewhere.
+Her writing has appeared in The Washington Post, The Boston Globe, The Christian Science Monitor, Psychology Today, Publishers Weekly, The Rumpus, The Brooklyn Rail, The Huffington Post, New South, the Berkeley Fiction Review, The MacGuffin, War, Literature and the Arts, JMWW, Word Riot, Paterson Literary Review and elsewhere.